 The low pH of the condensed water may also lead to the depassivation of corrosion-resistant alloys, resulting in localized corrosion and potentially stress corrosion cracking.
 Oxygen, H2S, and chlorides are also drivers of SCC.
 CCS conditions typically include oxygen and high chlorides may occur due to water flow back from the reservoir.
 This may require the use of highly alloyed corrosion-resistant alloys.

 An additional consideration with CCS is the potential for extremely low temperatures resulting from a drop in pressure.
 This may drive the selection of materials with low-temperature toughness, such as austenitic stainless steels or nickel-based alloys.

 Each CCS project differs in the potential composition of the gas stream and operating temperature range.
-Industry guidelines for the selection of materials have yet to be developed and much research is still required.
+Even with the recent publication of AMPP Guide 21532-2023, Guideline for Materials Selection and Corrosion Control for CO2 Transport and Injection, much research is still required.
 It is therefore recommended that specific qualification testing be performed to ensure the safe selection of material.
 Testing needs to consider the full range of environments the material may be exposed to during operation, shut-in, or interruptions.